 And then we got the call.
 The Machinists Union, who we had been in contact with for research purposes and who had seen the media coverage, expressed their interest in purchasing the car and putting it on display in their headquarters in Washington in its correct colours which we could organise prior to shipment.
 As a rolling chassis in very good, original and unmolested condition, but with pretty empty guts, this would seem to be the perfect solution.

 There ends our story.
-Spring 2018 sees the #31 Penske PC7 bound for the United States, right back to her former owners and where she truly belongs.
+Summer 2018 sees the #31 Penske PC7 bound for the United States, right back to her former owners and where she truly belongs.
 Don’t you just love a happy ending?